Logo Voyage

 In 1853, Henry Gilbert Smith chartered the wooden paddle wheeler Brothers to bring people to the Manly area and thus boost the value of the subdivision of his land holdings near the Corso.
 The Manly area with its beaches and bays became a popular weekend destination and more ferries were chartered including by a local hotel owner.
 By 1855, the paddle steamer Emu (I) provided two daily weekday trips.
 Emu was followed by Black Swan and Pelican.

 In the mid 1960s hydrofoil services were introduced to complement the traditional ferries.
 They halved the travel time of the ferries but had significantly higher fares.
 The hydrofoils were replaced in 1990 by Jetcats, however, these proved unreliable and expensive and were replaced by the current Manly fast ferry service.
 The Sydney JetCats high speed service, was discontinued on 31 December 2008 and replaced with a privately owned service operated by Manly Fast Ferries.
-In March 2010, the government announced that that Manly Fast Ferries contract had not been renewed.
+In March 2010, the government announced that the Manly Fast Ferries contract had not been renewed.
 Instead another private operator, Sydney Fast Ferries, was awarded a five-year contract from 1 April 2010.
 However both operators continued to operate services between Circular Quay and Manly.
 During 2014 Transport for NSW put out a tender for a combined service to commence during 2015 with Bass & Flinders Cruises, SeaLink Travel Group, Sydney Fast Ferries and Transit Systems responding.
 On 13 December 2014, it was announced that Manly Fast Ferries had won back the rights to operate the service, with a new contract which commenced on 1 April 2015.

 In 2013, the Manly Ferry was given the designation F1 as part of a program to number all lines of the Sydney Ferries, Sydney Trains and Light rail networks.